Patient retention is the best way to earn revenue for your clinic – because it’s a lot cheaper than acquiring new patients.

 When you invest in patient retention, you’re also investing in patient acquisition – the two are inextricably linked.

-Reasons why your patient retention may be low
+Reasons why your patient retention rate may be low

 Before we talk about treatment, let’s diagnose the problem.
 If your patient retention is low and you’re seeing high attrition, there are three main reasons.